airmap/Samples/README.md

 Then, in Android Studio, open the settings.gradle located in `SDKSample/buildWithLocalSDK`.

-#### AirMap
+#### AirMap:

-**Use the AirMapFlightActivity to automatically create and end flights upon takeoff and landing.
-See [SkyController2Activity](https://github.com/airmap/Samples/blob/develop/Android/SDKSample/app/src/main/java/com/parrot/sdksample/activity/SkyController2Activity.java) as an example.**:<br/>
+Use the AirMapFlightActivity to automatically create and end flights upon takeoff and landing.
+See [SkyController2Activity](https://github.com/airmap/Samples/blob/develop/Android/SDKSample/app/src/main/java/com/parrot/sdksample/activity/SkyController2Activity.java) as an example.<br/>

 Native samples
 ---------------